alex-kim-dev/auth-app/README.md

 - [x] Typescript + React + Bootstrap
 - [x] Register & login forms
 - [ ] User management table:
-  - [ ] id, name, e-mail, last login time, registration time, status (active/blocked)
+  - [x] id, name, e-mail, last login time, registration time, status (active/blocked)
-  - [ ] The leftmost column of the table should contains checkboxes without labels for multiple selection (table header contains only checkbox without label that selects or deselects all records).
+  - [x] The leftmost column of the table should contain checkboxes without labels for multiple selection (table header contains only checkbox without label that selects or deselects all records).
   - [ ] There must be a toolbar over the table with the following actions: Block (red button with text), Unblock (icon), Delete (icon).
 - [ ] Only authenticated users should have access the user management
 - [ ] All users should be able to block or delete themselves or any other user.